 All are welcome — even if you haven’t read the book!

 Join other Unity Gardeners and sign on for a few hours of weeding/watering during the summer.
 No experience necessary!
-Contact Ethel Griggs at firstname.lastname@example.org.
+Meeting in person at social distance and with masks required.

 Women in Retirement, The Choice Years